 So, which Instant Pot should you buy?
 Well, similar to slow cookers, electric pressure cookers come in a variety of sizes, so it really depends on the size of the group you’re planning to feed.

 After doing a bunch of research, based on the size of my own family (4 people), I ended up purchasing this 6 quart Instant Pot DUO60.
-But, there are lots of options for electric pressure cookers, so choose whichever fits your family size and the types of recipes you’ll typically make.
+But, through all my research, I realized that different models are right for different people, so I also wrote a detailed buyer’s guide post on Which Instant Pot to Buy – I hope you’ll find it helpful in choosing the one that’s right for you!

 Now let’s get cookin’ …